rishisha19/student-result-mgmt-service/README.md

 #### Total time taken

-Answer : Took in days 4 with each day 1-3 hrs.
+ Took in days 4 with each day 1-3 hrs.
 Roughly 10-12 hrs.

+#### FOr Security?

+Added api `/reg` to register user

+Added api `/auth` to login user and retrive jwt token, which then need to be added in Authorization header for all other apis.